improv-guide/uk_improv_guide/readme.md

 * Delete the database volume: `docker volume rm uk_improv_guide_postgres_data`
 * Restart the dev environment: `./up_dev.sh`

+By default, a newly created Postgres database does not include an admin account.
+You will not be able to login until you execute the next step:

 ### You want to create a super-user account

 If you are starting from a brand-new database, run the `./up_dev.sh` script to create the tables and authentication data.